 EDUC-231.
-TEACHING NET AND WALL GAMES SKILLS CONCEPTS AND TACTICS 3:3:0
+TEACHING NET AND WALL GAMES SKILLS CONCEPTS AND TACTICS

 Application of progressions for teaching net and wall games skills, concepts, and tactics in individual and dual sports.
-The course will focus on the skill development and sequential application of tactical complexity including offensive and defensive strategies for badminton, pickleball, tennis, volleyball, and bowling.
+The course will focus on the skill development and sequential application of tactical complexity including offensive and defensive strategies for badminton, pickleball, tennis, and volleyball.
 Credit, three hours.